sofiyagoestech/sofiyagoestech/README.md

 I'm Sofiya, a QA engineer based in London, UK.

-I enjoy breaking things to make sure they work!
+I’ve always enjoyed digging into products to understand how they really work.

-My main tech stack is Python & SQL, and I'm constantly learning new tools.
+My primary tech stack is Python & SQL, and I'm currently developing Playwright skills.